widgetbook/widgetbook/packages/widgetbook_annotation/README.md

 }
 ```

-[package:widgetbook_generator](https://pub.dev/packages/widgetbook_generator) will then create a new file `app.widgetbook.dart` next to the `app.dart` file. the resulting app structure will look like this:
+[package:widgetbook_generator](https://pub.dev/packages/widgetbook_generator) will then create a new file `app.widgetbook.dart` next to the `app.dart` file.
+The resulting app structure will look like this:

 ```
 app